 Traditional multi-voice audiobook production (the kind where different actors voice different characters) is the most expensive format in publishing.
 We’re talking $25,000 or more for a single title.
 It’s why most audiobooks, even from major publishers, use a single narrator.

-The technical approach matters.
+The technical approach matters here.
 Rather than randomly assigning voices to character names, Spoken analyzes how a character speaks throughout the manuscript, their described physicality, their emotional arc, and builds a voice profile that reflects those attributes.
 During early testing, 63% of authors actually preferred the AI-selected voices over their own manual choices.
-That manuscript analysis is doing real work.
+The manuscript analysis is doing real work.

 For series writers, character voices persist across books.
 Your protagonist sounds the same in book three as they did in book one.
-That kind of consistency, across hundreds of thousands of words and dozens of characters, is something even human narrators find challenging to maintain over multi-year projects.
+That kind of consistency across hundreds of thousands of words is something even human narrators find challenging to maintain over multi-year projects.

 Getting Your Audiobook Into the World